 The horizontal BP curve shows that only an interest rate of R gives stability on the BoP, higher rates would give a surplus and a capital inflow, lower rates give a deficit and a capital outflow.

-In this example, as foreign currency flows out, the inevitable deficit on the BoP forces the central bank to reduce the money supply back to its original level if it wishes to maintain the fixed exchange rate regime.
+In this example, as capital flows out, the inevitable deficit on the BoP forces the central bank to reduce the money supply back to its original level if it wishes to maintain the fixed exchange rate regime.
 If it does not do this, it will run out of foreign reserves of money and thereby lose control of the rate at which foreign currency is exchanged for domestic currency.

 With the money supply reduced back to its original level, the interest rate also returns to its original level, meaning that domestic capital assets no longer have lower returns than foreign capital assets.
 This will restore equilibrium to the BoP and foreign exchange market, but the independent monetary policy has been completely nullified.